Why RAILS?

 Current Status

-After a guided planning process in 2023 (many thanks to our Initial Steering Committee), and an early 2024 launch phase, our initial working groups are looking to share their newly developed resources in early 2025.
+After a guided planning process in 2023 (many thanks to our Initial Steering Committee), and an early 2024 launch phase, our initial working groups shared their developed resources in early 2025.

 We invite and openly include a broad range of stakeholders to participate in RAILS.
 Read our participation policies and apply here.
 We continue to review applications weekly.